razDeveloper007/Face-Detection/README.md

 # Face-Detection
-Face Detecting program written in Python
+Face Detecting program written in Python using OpenCV modules.